Marker Logo

 this page online

-west of the original gate.
+east on White Lake Road.
+The marker is located east of the cemetery entrance and west of the original gate.
 Touch for map.
 Marker is at or near this postal address: 6190 White Lake Rd, White Lake MI 48383, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Haven Hill Gatehouse (approx. 3.1 miles away); Genevieve Gillette (approx. 3.1 miles away); White Lake Township Hall (approx. 3.2 miles away); Haven Hill (approx. 3.6 miles away); Haven Hill Farm (approx. 3.8 miles away); Haven Hill Lodge (approx. 3.9 miles away); The Haven Hill Getaway (approx. 3.9 miles away); Edsel Ford's Leadership (approx. 3.9 miles away).
-Touch for a list and map of all markers in White Lake charter Township.
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies: Haven Hill Gatehouse (approx. 3.1 miles away); Genevieve Gillette (approx. 3.1 miles away); White Lake Township Hall (approx. 3.2 miles away); Haven Hill (approx. 3.6 miles away); Haven Hill Farm (approx. 3.8 miles away); Haven Hill Lodge (approx. 3.9 miles away); The Haven Hill Getaway (approx. 3.9 miles away); Edsel Ford's Leadership (approx. 3.9 miles away).
+Touch for a list and map of all markers in White Lake Township.

 White Lake Cemetery, Original Entrance image.
 Click for full size.

-Photographed By Kathy Garman, June 23, 2019
+Photographed by Kathy Garman, June 23, 2019

 2. White Lake Cemetery, Original Entrance